2020–21 Tulane Green Wave men's basketball team

-The 2020–21 Tulane Green Wave men's basketball team represents Tulane University during the 2020–21 NCAA Division I men's basketball season.
-The Green Wave, led by second-year head coach Ron Hunter, play their home games at Devlin Fieldhouse in New Orleans, Louisiana, as seventh-year members of the American Athletic Conference.
+The 2020–21 Tulane Green Wave men's basketball team represented Tulane University during the 2020–21 NCAA Division I men's basketball season.
+The Green Wave, led by second-year head coach Ron Hunter, played their home games at Devlin Fieldhouse in New Orleans, Louisiana, as seventh-year members of the American Athletic Conference.
 They finished the season 10-13, 4-12 in AAC Play to finish in 10th place.
 They defeated Tulsa in the first round of the AAC tournament before losing in the quarterfinals to Houston.

 Previous season

 The Green Wave 12–18, 4–14 in AAC play to finish in 12th place.
 They entered as the No. 12 seed in the AAC tournament, which was ultimately cancelled due to the coronavirus pandemic.